apache/trafficserver/doc/reference/configuration/records.config.en.rst

 Network
 =======

+.. ts:cv:: CONFIG proxy.config.net.connections_throttle INT 10000

+   The total number of client and origin server connections that the server can handle simultaneously.
+This is in fact the max number of file descriptors that the :program:`traffic_server` process can have open at any given time.
+Roughly 10% of these connections are reserved for origin server connections, i.e. from the default, only ~9,000 client connections can be handled.
+This should be tuned according to your memory size, and expected work load.

 .. ts:cv:: LOCAL proxy.local.incoming_ip_to_bind STRING 0.0.0.0 [::]

    Controls the global default IP addresses to which to bind proxy server ports.
 The value is a space separated list of IP addresses, one per supported IP address family (currently IPv4 and IPv6).